-(a) Elected Officers.
+- (a) Elected Officers.
 The elected officers of the House shall be the Speaker, the Vice Speaker, and the Floor Leader.
-The Speaker, the Vice Speaker, and the Floor Leader shall be members of the House.

-(b) Except as provided in Rule II, §1, the Speaker, Vice Speaker, and the Floor Leader, shall be elected by majority vote of the members of the house and by call of the roll or by any other legal means.

-(c) Appointed Officers.
-The Speaker shall appoint the House Clerk, and the House Sergeant-At-Arms, and such other clerk and officers as he deems necessary, and shall notify the Legislative Bureau of such appointments in writing.
-The House Clerk, and the House Sergeant-At-Arms, and other clerk and officers appointed by the Speaker shall continue in office until their successors are chosen and qualified.

-(d) Minority Leader.
+The Speaker, the Vice Speaker, and the Floor Leader shall be members of the House. - (b) The Speaker, Vice Speaker, and the Floor Leader, shall be elected by majority vote of the members of the house by roll call or by any other legal means as determined by the majority of the members and in all cases, not less than (11) eleven votes cast. - (c) Appointed Officers.
+The Director of the Legislative Bureau, in consultation with the Speaker shall appoint the House Clerk, and the House Sergeant-At-Arms, and such other clerk and officers as he deems necessary.
+The House Clerk, and the House Sergeant-At-Arms, and other clerk and officers shall continue in office until their successors are chosen and qualified. - (d) Minority Leader.
 The Members of the House Minority may select one of their members to serve as Minority Leader, and such selection shall be reported to the House in a statement signed by all of the Members of the House Minority.
 The Minority Leader shall serve in such capacity at the pleasure of the Members of the House Minority, and shall perform such duties as such Members may assign.

 Section 3.
 Notification of Governor and Senate.

-At the first meeting of the first session of the House, the Speaker shall appoint a committee of two members to advise the Governor or his/her representative that the House of Representatives is organized and ready to receive any communication that he/she may be pleased to make.
+At the first meeting of the first session of the House, the Speaker shall appoint a committee of two members to advise the Governor or the Governor's representative that the House of Representatives is organized and ready to receive any communication that the Governor may be pleased to make.
 At the same time, a message shall be sent to the Senate to advise that body that the House is organized and ready to transact business.
-Such communications shall include notifications of the elections and appointment_of the officers of the House.
+Such communications shall include notifications of the elections and appointment of the officers of the House.

 Section 4.
-No Suspension of Rule I. The Speaker shall not entertain a request for suspension of Rule I by unanimous consent or otherwise.
+No Suspension of Rule I.

+The Speaker shall not entertain a request for suspension of Rule I by unanimous consent or otherwise.